JTOne123/web4-agent-protocol/docs/Pillar_1_MCP_Gateway_and_Definition.md

 This file is the "brain" of the MCP gateway.

 - **Location:** It must be publicly accessible at a standardized path: `/.well-known/mcp/mcp.api.definition.json`.
 This allows any `mcp-client` to discover it predictably.
+Crucially, this public, standardized path also enables search engines (like Google and Bing) to index the API, allowing them to act as a user's `mcp-client` to interact with the website directly.
 - **Content:** The file is an **OpenAPI 3.0+** specification, extended with a few custom fields:
   - `x-mcp-target`: Specifies the internal API path to which a validated request should be proxied.
   - `x-mcp-monetization`: A structured object that defines the payment and monetization rules for an endpoint.